Behind the scenes:

 How consistent it remains across the task

-These raw measurements are processed through specialized analysis engines, compared against age-appropriate norms, and synthesized into a comprehensive clinical report.
-Additional proprietary specialized components are working behind each screen, customized to capture the data vital to understanding how the individual is performing on each task.
+These raw measurements are processed through specialized analysis engines, compared against age-appropriate normative data, and synthesized into a comprehensive performance report for the administrator.
+Additional proprietary components are working behind each screen, customized to capture the data vital to understanding how the individual is performing on each task.

-The participant sees shapes and letters; the clinician receives objective insight into motor performance.
+The participant sees shapes and letters; the administrator receives objective insight into motor performance.

 After the Assessment

 Results are calculated immediately and transmitted securely.
-The clinician receives a detailed report with:
+The administering educator or clinician receives a detailed report with:

 Individual metric performance